jonnyspicer/jonnyspicer.com/content/blog/2021/03/2021-03-20-old-site-new-home-ii-new-stuff.md

 topic that you can subscribe to.
 I plan to have a Lambda fire at say 20:00 daily, and publish a new event to the same SNS topic if there is no new post to be found.

-There is plenty more cool DevOps features I want to build in the future, but I am very happy with the start I've made so far.
+There are plenty more cool DevOps features I want to build in the future, but I am very happy with the start I've made so far.